Actualizado

 Special Instructions

-• 3TC can be given without regard to food.
+• 3TC and coformulated tablets can be given with and without food.

 • Store 3TC oral solution at room temperature.